Matt Nielsen outlines the AFC playoff picture for the 2013 season.

 Oakland Raiders (6-10)

-Page 3 of 5 - The Raiders have been bad for a long time and don't expect anything different from this years team.
+The Raiders have been bad for a long time and don't expect anything different from this years team.
 Former Ohio State Buckeye Terrelle Pryor will start the season under center.
 Pryor has little NFL experience and even admitted that he didn't know how to throw a football in college.
 There are not many bright spots on this Raiders team and I feel like I am being generous by having them finish 6-10.
 The one bright note for Oakland is that eight of their games are against teams who had a losing record in 2012.
 Don't expect much from the Black Hole once again this year as they will finish in last place in the AFC West.

 San Diego Chargers (7-9)